 -

 No, Rocky Point is not considered Baja Mexico.
-It's actually located in the northern part of the state of Sonora, along the Sea of Cortes.
+It's actually located in the northern part of the state of Sonora, along the Sea of Cortez.
+Baja California is the western neighbor to the state of Sonora.
 It's a different region altogether, with its own unique charm and attractions.

 -